 He has provided telepractice curriculum training/consultation to university faculty at major universities and helped develop the curriculum for the first in the country graduate telepractice training course.

-several trainings.
-Amy has presented at national conferences on teaming, telepractice competencies, building literacy routines, online coaching, and building engaging authentic materials.
+Amy has mentored graduate students and faculty within several trainings.
+Amy is a regular presenter at national conferences on the topics of teaming, telepractice competencies, building literacy routines, online coaching, and developing authentic materials.

 Erica R. James, M.A., CCC-SLP i s an adjunct faculty member of our speech telepractice training program.
 She has completed research in voice and fluency disorders and presented her findings at national conferences.
 She has advanced training in laryngeal stroboscopic voice assessment, with expertise in both the Estill and Verdolini Lessac Madsen Voice Training techniques.
 Erica was an invited presenter at the annual Vocal Cord Dysfunction Conference at National Jewish Hospital Medical Center in Denver, Colo. and the American Speech-Language-Hearing Association annual convention.
 She is nationally certified in the LSVT (and eLoud), a scientific treatment for voice disorders in Parkinson's disease.
 Erica is the past President of The Maine Speech Language Hearing Association.
 She provides telepractice for children as well as adults.